Illegal Torrenting in the UAE: What You Risk, How Big the Fines Are, and What the Law Says

 Usually, the first step of the provider is to send an official warning to the client via email or SMS.
 This warning states that illegal activity has been detected on their connection and includes a demand to stop it.

 Ignoring these warnings is a bad idea.
-Providers may apply “throttling” (significant slowing down) of your internet connection, temporarily suspend service, or, in case of repeated complaints, refer the matter to the police or the Ministry of Economy (which handles copyright protection) for initiating a criminal case.
+Providers may apply throttling (significant slowing down) of your internet connection, temporarily suspend service, or, in case of repeated complaints, refer the matter to the police or the Ministry of Economy (which handles copyright protection) for initiating a criminal case.

 Dangerous “gray zone”: VPN and torrenting in the UAE

-Many users believe they have found a loophole: “I will just use a VPN.”
+Many users believe they have found a loophole: “I will just use a VPN provider when downloading copyrighted content.”
 VPN (Virtual Private Network) encrypts your traffic and masks your IP address, making it appear as if you are in another country.
-It seems like the perfect solution.
+It seems like the perfect solution, but that’s not entirely true.
+In fact, it could be your biggest mistake.

 Firstly, VPNs themselves are legal in the UAE.
 Companies use them every day for secure connections to their servers.
-Banks recommend them for data protection.
+Banks recommend them for online privacy and data protection.
+The problem arises when a VPN is used for the purpose of committing a crime or concealing it.

 Article 10 of Federal Decree-Law No. 34 of 2021 (Cybercrime Law) is one of the most important and misunderstood in the UAE.
-It states that any person using a false IP address or a third party’s IP address (as VPNs do) “with the purpose of committing a crime or preventing its detection” is subject to punishment.
+It states that any person using a false IP address or a third party’s IP address (as VPNs do) “to commit a crime or prevent its detection” is subject to punishment.

-What is the punishment?
 Imprisonment AND/OR a fine of no less than 500,000 UAE dirhams and no more than 2,000,000 UAE dirhams.

 - Copyright infringement (Law No. 38/2021).